Skip to content

 What is the context layer?

-A pipeline + policy that (1) selects & structures inputs per step, (2) applies controls (format/safety/policy), and (3) feeds the model/agent with just‑enough, just‑in‑time context.
+A pipeline plus a policy that selects and structures inputs per step, applies controls (format, safety, policy), and feeds the model just-enough, just-in-time context.

-Think of it as the assembly line that prepares exactly what the model needs to make a good decision—nothing more, nothing less.
+Think of it as the assembly line that prepares exactly what the model needs to make a good decision.

 Context is a finite resource.
-Like humans with limited working memory, language models have an attention budget that depletes as context grows.
-Every new token consumes some of this budget.
-The engineering problem is finding the smallest possible set of high-signal tokens that maximize the likelihood of desired outcomes.
+Models, like humans with limited working memory, have an attention budget that depletes as context grows.
+Every new token spends some of it.
+The engineering problem is finding the smallest set of high-signal tokens that gets you the answer you want.

 1) Instructions

-What: A durable contract for behavior: role, tone, constraints, output schema, evaluation goals.
-Modern models respect instruction hierarchies (system > developer > user).
+A durable contract for behavior: role, tone, constraints, output schema, evaluation goals.
+Modern models respect instruction hierarchies (system > developer > user), so use that hierarchy explicitly instead of cramming everything into one block.

 SYSTEM RULES